 - Voyage of the Little Mermaid

-Several attractions and experiences at Magic Kingdom are closed due to the pandemic with no reopening date announced as of July 8.
+Several attractions and experiences at Magic Kingdom are closed in August.

-The Magic Kingdom attractions and experiences still closed are:
+The Magic Kingdom attractions and experiences closed are:

 - Bibbidi Bobbidi Boutique